ResursBank/ResursBank.github.io/docs/platform-plugins/woocommerce/resurs-merchant-api-2-0-for-woocommerce/mapi-checkout-flow.md

 # MAPI Checkout Flow
-Created by Thomas Tornevall, last modified on 2022-12-21 Reserved space for the described MAPI-flow.
+Reserved space for the described MAPI-flow.
 It very much looks like the prior flow, with a few enhancements.